List of Chinese spy cases in the United States: Ji Chaoqun

 Ji Chaoqun was convicted in September 2022 of spying, conspiracy to act as an agent of China's Ministry of State Security without notifying the U.S. Attorney General, and making false statements on a government form about his contacts with foreign agencies.
 He was acquitted on two charges of wire fraud, related to enlisting in the U.S. Army Reserves.
-In late January 2023, Ji was sentenced to eight years in jail.
+In late January 2023, Ji was sentenced to eight years in prison.

 Ji, 27, a Chinese citizen residing in Chicago, was arrested in Chicago on September 25, 2018, for allegedly acting within the United States as an illegal agent of the People's Republic of China.
 Ji, who Yanjun Xu, worked at the direction of a high-level intelligence officer in Jiangsu State Security Department (JSSD) of China's MSS, according to a criminal complaint and affidavit filed in U.S. District Court in Chicago.
 Ji was tasked with providing the intelligence officer with biographical information on eight individuals for possible recruitment by the JSSD, according to the complaint.
 The individuals included Chinese nationals who were working as engineers and scientists in the United States, some of whom were U.S. defense contractors, according to the complaint.
 He was formally indicted on January 24, 2019.
 Ji had enlisted in the U.S. Army Reserves through the Military Accessions Vital to the National Interest (MAVNI) program.
 In November 2024, Ji and two other Chinese nationals held by the United States were swapped for three Americans held by China.